-Are you honestly committed to seeking his/her good (Mt.
+• Are you honestly committed to seeking his/her good (Mt.
 18:12-14)?
-Our heart should "be breaking" over their struggle in the area, knowing they are hurting their walk with God and their relationships.
-If they have sinned against you, have you honestly forgiven them (Mt.
+Our heart should be breaking over their struggle in the area, knowing they are hurting their walk with God and their relationships.
+If they have sinned against you, have you honestly forgiven them (Matt.
 18:21,22), or are you more interested in venting your own anger because you were offended and are going to make them pay?
 Have you forgiven the other person for the hurt he caused you, or do you want to pay him back?
 Unless we can answer these questions affirmatively, we cannot trust our judgment about whether and how to admonish.

-Jesus simply said, "When your brother sins, go and reprove him ...."
-(Matthew 18:15) Scripture provides valuable guidance by placing this statement between two parables.
-In the preceding context, he told the parable of the shepherd who left the ninetynine sheep to find the one sheep who was lost.
+Jesus simply said, "When your brother sins, go and reprove him . . ."
+But the context of Matthew 18:15 provides valuable guidance.
+Notice how this statement is placed between two parables.
+In the preceding context, he told the parable of the shepherd who left the ninety-nine sheep to find the one sheep who was lost.
 In the following context, Jesus told the parable of the steward who was forgiven his debts but refused to forgive his debtor.
 Evidently, the attitudes of loving concern and forgiveness help us to discern when to admonish and how to admonish effectively.